chanzuckerberg/single-cell-curation/docs/curation-proto-tut.md

 2. run `cellxgene schema apply`, which takes your config and source anndata file to produce a curated anndata object.
 3. use `cellxgene schema validate` to ensure that your curated object meets the schema requirements

+You can check out the full documenatation for this tooling [here](#schema_guide.md), but a quick introduction to the tools is below:

 <br/>

 #### `config.yaml`